 Australia has science-based import conditions that manage the biosecurity risks associated with imported goods.
-To manage ASF risks, imported pig meat must either be retorted to government requirements, or cured under very specific conditions to inactivate ASF virus, or sourced from ASF-free countries or zones, which have been approved by the department.
+To manage ASF risks, imported pig meat must either be retorted to specific requirements, or cured under very specific conditions to inactivate ASF virus, or sourced from ASF-free countries or zones, which have been approved by the department.
 Several commodities including personal consignments of jerky and biltong and rawhide pet chews are either no longer allowed to be imported, or have had additional import conditions applied.

 The department also supports off-shore animal disease surveillance and risk mitigation activities in Australia’s close neighbouring countries.

 We will continue to keep a watching brief on the ASF situation.

 The state and territory agriculture departments have responsibility for the health and production of livestock in their jurisdictions and apply their own legislation, particularly around biosecurity and swill feeding prohibitions.

 The department is also working closely with

 Australian Pork Limited to provide timely advice to Australian pig producers and industry stakeholders.

 ASF is a highly contagious viral disease of domestic and wild pigs that can be associated with high mortality depending on the strain of the virus.

 Signs that are seen in infected pigs can be variable but include elevated temperatures; weakness; lethargy; reduced appetite; vomiting; diarrhoea; red, blotchy or black skin lesions; nose and eye discharge; coughing or difficulty breathing; incoordination; convulsions; abortions.
 Sudden death can also occur with no prior signs of disease.